Probing Quantum Nonlinearities through Neutrino Oscillations: The NP-LV class

 \item {$F \propto \gamma^\mu$, $n=\alpha$, $d=0$}

 \item {$F \propto \gamma^\mu$, $n=d=\alpha$}

 \end{itemize}

-All background fields are real, with only a nonzero time component.
+All background fields are real.
+They are to be defined and approximated as in the previous subsection.
 The dispersion relations are obtained by perturbing around plane waves as in the previous subsection to obtain the corresponding $X$'s in formula (\ref{xx}).